Open

 Overview

-The Labour Market Partnerships program provides financial support to private, public, and community sector organizations, assisting them in addressing labour market development, labour force development, and workforce adjustment issues.
-Eligible activities may include pre-employment preparation, job-specific skills training, and on-site (hands-on) training, with the goal of aiding eligible unemployed and "job-loss threatened" individuals to gain sustainable employment.
+The Labour Market Partnerships program provides financial support to private, public, and community sector organizations to address labour market development, labour force development, and workforce adjustment issues.
+Eligible projects may include workforce development, labour market development, and labour force development activities.

 At a glance